SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 Let's say we want to search the key 25.
 The following will be the approach:

-1. Start with the header node and keep moving towards the right until the right key is greater than the search key.
+1. Start with the header node at the highest level and keep moving towards the right until the right key is greater than the search key.
 2. Right of the header node, at the highest level is 10 which is less than 25, so move right.
 3. Now we are on the node containing the key 10.
 4. Right of the node containing key 10 is 60 (at the highest level), which is greater than 25.
 So move to the lower level on the